A note on the spectral gap for log-concave probability measures on convex bodies: A class of convex bodies

 where the potentials $U_i : \R \to \R ^+$ are smooth one-dimensional functions, since we have at the boundary $x\in \dO$,

 and

 Above the diagonal matrix $\diag \, U_i '' (x_i) $ has the $U_i '' (x_i)$ on the diagonal.
 In particular when the $U_i$ are convex functions, the domain $\O$ is convex and called a generalized Orlicz ball, cf. \cite{koles_milman_Orlicz} (note that similarly to \cite{koles_milman_Orlicz} we do not assume any symmetry assumption on the $U_i$).
 Although the forthcoming result might be adapted to general probability measures, in particular product measures on $\O$, let us provide a simplified version in the context of the uniform probability measure on the convex body $\O$.
-Our second corollary derived from Theorem \ref{theo:main} exhibits a dimension free spectral gap estimate. \begin{corol} Let $\Omega$ be of the form
+This corollary, derived from Theorem \ref{theo:main} and which exhibits a dimension free spectral gap estimate, corresponds to the third and last main result of the paper. \begin{corol} Let $\Omega$ be of the form

 where the smooth functions $U_i : \R \to \R^+ $ are convex.
 We assume moreover the following properties: there exists some $R>0$ such that

 $\circ$ $\Omega \subset [-R,R]^d$;

 $\circ$ there exists some $q>0$ such that for all $i \in \{ 1,\ldots, d \}$,